jvlmdr/jack.valmadre.net/notes/_posts/2020-12-08-non-perfect-linear-assignment.md

 ### Python packages

 The table below outlines the different behaviour of several popular packages.
+The code that was used to determine the behaviour is available as a [Jupyter notebook](https://gist.github.com/jvlmdr/cfdef3de27653bed0aec93bbfb41481c).

 Module | Function | Behaviour
 -------|----------|----------